kokas340/WasteHero/README.md

 ## Getting Started

-To get started with this project, follow these steps:
+To get started with this project, follow these steps or just click on https://kokas340.github.io/WasteHero/

 1. Clone the repository: